vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Express checkout payments

-Express checkout is an solution for letting the user automatically share their Vipps profile address information with merchant and choose a shipping option.
+The Express checkout is a solution for letting the user automatically share their Vipps profile address information with merchant and choose a shipping option.

 To perform an express checkout, the merchant needs to send